Skip to Main Content

 Fees:

-• Maxwell Library does not charge late fees, we do, however, charge replacement fees for long overdue and lost items
+• Maxwell Library does not charge late fees, we do, however, charge replacement fees for long overdue, damaged, or lost items

 • Long overdue items will be declared lost at the point of the third overdue notice.
 At this point, library users will be sent a bill for the replacement price.